chauff/cse1500-web-transcripts/Assignment-1.md

 ---

 This exercise requires you to use `telnet`.
 If you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
 If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1 (the `root` password is `cse&(]]`).
+The Virtual Machine can be downloaded using the following magnet link:
+`magnet://?xt=urn:btih:83a92d258af74cb6b22d3e64ce26c38f6ca57416&dn=TUD-CSE-2018-2019.ova&tr=udp%3A%2F%2Ftracker.open-internet.nl%3A6969%2Fannounce`.

 Use `telnet` to request the contents of the Dutch rainfall radar section of the `weer.nl` website: [weer.nl/regenradar/nederland](http://www.weer.nl/regenradar/nederland).
 Start your *conversation* with the web server by typing the following into the terminal: